jpswade/jpswade.github.io/_posts/2009-08-25-error-1747-the-authentication-service-is-unknown.md

 It was when I tried to start the service that I got the error, which I thought could be the root of the problem.

 At first I thought it was some kind of permissions issue.
-It wasn&#8217;t.
+It wasn't.

 To fix this, you must run command prompt (cmd) as an administrator.